CycloneDX/sbom-utility/README.md

 os.Chdir(wd[:last])
 ```

-The "cmd" package already has a ready-made method named `initTestInfra()` in the `test.go` module that can be called during test module initialize to assure the proper working directory is setup to read any path-relative input files used by `go test` methods:
+The "cmd" package already has a ready-made method named `initTestInfrastructure()` in the `test.go` module that can be called during test module initialize to assure the proper working directory is setup to read any path-relative input files used by `go test` methods:

 ```go
 func init() {